Being the Executor of an Estate is a Thankless Job: Here's How to Do It Well Anyway

 Being an executor is not an easy job.

 It involves a heavy workload.
-There are time-consuming block-and-tackling tasks, such as obtaining death certificates, locating and closing financial accounts, taking an inventory of assets, and distributing bequests ranging from stocks and bonds to real estate and family heirlooms.
+There are time-consuming block-and-tackling tasks, such as obtaining death certificates, locating and closing financial accounts, taking an inventory of assets and distributing bequests ranging from stocks and bonds to real estate and family heirlooms.
 There's also a steep legal learning curve.
 Not to mention crushing paperwork.

-"You have to understand that this is going to be a lot of work," said Karen Altfest, executive VP at Altfest Personal Wealth Management in New York City, who has spent the past four years as executor of a complicated will.
 "It's never just clear sailing.
-There's always going to be an unexpected twist or some kind of surprise, like a disowned relative (getting part of an estate) or an argument over who gets the art collection.
-And if the estate goes through probate court, there are going to be very strict rules and deadlines to meet."
+There's always going to be an unexpected twist or some kind of surprise, like a disowned relative (getting part of an estate) or an argument over who gets the art collection," she said.
+"If the estate goes through probate court, there are going to be very strict rules and deadlines to meet."

 The role of an executor